Chancellor of the High Court: Chancellor of the High Court, 2005–present

 The Constitutional Reform Act 2005 removed the Lord Chancellor's role as a judge.
 As one of the judicial roles of the office was president of the Chancery Division, the office of Vice-Chancellor was renamed Chancellor of the High Court and replaced the Lord Chancellor.
 The name change took effect on 1 October 2005, but some of the responsibilities (including the presidency of the division) did not transfer until 3 April 2006.
-The Constitutional Reform Act retained the position of Vice-Chancellor as vice-president of the Chancery Division, though it does not appear anyone has been appointed to the position or who would make or be eligible for such an appointment.